 4.2 The Institutional Biosafety Committee (IBC)

 a.
-Generally, the IBC is responsible for the review and approval of funded and unfunded research and academic activities involving biohazardous material to assist the university and Principal Investigators (PIs) in adhering to these regulatory requirements and guidelines.
+Generally, the IBC is responsible for the review and approval of sponsored and unsponsored research, academic, and core facility activities involving biohazardous material to assist the University and Principal Investigators (PIs) in adhering to these regulatory requirements and guidelines.

 b.
 Specifically, the IBC has the following authority and responsibilities: